How to Find OBD2 Ports in Any Vehicle (Photo Guide)

 Step-by-Step: How to Locate Your OBD2 Port

-Alright, flashlight ready?
-Let’s go find that connector.
-Here’s how to locate your OBD2 port without pulling your back or breaking a sweat.
+Flashlight ready?
+Here's how to find that connector without pulling your back or breaking a sweat.

 1. Get in the Driver's Seat

-Start right where the magic happens, your driver’s seat.
+Start where the magic happens.
 Slide back a little for space, lean forward, and look under the dashboard.
-You’ll want to scan around the steering column and pedal area first.
-If nothing pops out, don’t worry the next step brings the light.
+Scan around the steering column and pedal area first.

 2. Use a Flashlight or Phone Light